fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 13.7.1 =
+Changes tested up to version number 5.9.2.
+Increases compatibility with more themes out of the box, and specifically themes like GeneratePress that call and filter the_content multiple times when rendering a page.
+Fixes block category creation so all this plugin's blocks are nicley grouped.
+Fix in the Sort Vehicles By setting when a date field like last modified is chosen.
+Fixes plugin update nags in multisite installations to look more like core update nags.

 = 13.6.0 =
 Upgrades the [invp_archive] shortcode to support taxonomy and querystring filters and sorts.
 Adds a template tag invp_is_featured().
 Changes the "was now discount" price display to fallback to showing the price when the MSRP is empty or the difference is not a positive discount.
 Previously, the setting would fallback to "Call for Price" even if a price value was available.